-Once the entire SET 1 was in place, with the electronic box installed in a rock cavity at the top of the cliff, the solar panel wedged in between two rocks above the box and the cameras screwed both on top of the cliff and down in the cave (with a 90m long Ethernet cable), the system was finally switched on.
+At the beginning of June 2018, the electronic box of SET 1 was installed in a rock cavity at the top of the cliff, the solar panel wedged in between two rocks above the box and the cameras screwed both on top of the cliff and down in the cave (with a 90m long Ethernet cable).

-In the afternoon of the third day, it was working.
 Apart from small settings such as over or under exposure on some pictures, the entire process was functioning perfectly, with one picture by camera being taken every 15 minutes, 24/7.
-The pictures were successfully recorded on the USB key before being sent via the router to our server in Switzerland.
-A quick visit to our webpage continuously updated us with the most recent pictures received.

-For various reasons, we could not install a similar configuration in another cave.
-So, we decided to use two of our remaining Ethernet cables (20 and 10 meters long) around a cave with a totally different configuration, in order to test the limits of each module of the same system.
+For various technical reasons, we could not install a similar configuration in another cave.
+So, we decided to use two of our remaining Ethernet cables (20 and 10 meters long) to monitor a cave with a totally different configuration, in order to test the limits of each module of the same system.